-Dr Paul Clarke is a Team Leader working in the Cancer Therapeutics Unit at The Institute of Cancer Research (ICR).
+Dr Paul Clarke is a Team Leader working in the Centre for Cancer Drug Discovery at The Institute of Cancer Research (ICR).
 He is a highly experienced molecular and cell biologist with expertise in the analysis of RNA:protein interactions and the regulation of gene expression.
 He has many years’ experience of collaborative project-based drug discovery, including serving on steering committees with commercial partners.

 Dr Clarke enjoys the multidisciplinary nature of drug discovery projects and working on projects with team members from different scientific backgrounds and academic or commercial organisations.
 He especially appreciates the intellectual challenge of both cancer target discovery, validation and drug discovery, particularly for targets that that require innovative thinking or the identification or application of novel technologies or strategies to answer challenging questions.